Uclidean/ngram-counter/README.md

 Counts N-grams in some .txt file, where N /geq 2.
 Program can create a bar-chart of the 10 most frequent n-grams and saves this to the local directory as a .jpg.
 It can also add the n-gram count from two separate .txt files.
-Runs pretty fast even on large .txt files due to efficient data structure implenetations like hash maps.
+Runs pretty fast even on large .txt files due to efficient data structure implementations, i.e. HashMap.

 Usage
 ==============